Great Commission and Philosophy

 4. The Law of Noncontradiction

-To return to Paul’s statement about the resurrection of Jesus, if Jesus rose from the dead in space-time history, then it is false that he failed to rise from the dead, that he remained cold, dead, and buried.
+Let us return to Paul’s statement about the resurrection of Jesus.
+If Jesus rose from the dead in space-time history, then it is false that he failed to rise from the dead, that he remained cold, dead, and buried.
+Jesus cannot be dead and alive in the same way and at the same time.
+He was dead.
+He is now alive forever more.
 Without using the law of noncontradiction, no meaningful thought or communication is impossible since contradictory truth claims could both be true, leaving us barren of knowledge.
 A term could mean anything, so language could be impossible as means of communicating ideas, which may be true or false.

 1. (P) If the law of noncontradiction is not true, then (Q) there is no meaningful communication.